TanmayGarg001/MAJOR_PROJECT_ConwayGameOfLife/README.md

 # ConwayGameOfLife

 •	This is GAME OF LIFE.
 Created in 1970 by John Conway.
 It is implemented/played on infinte grid of square cells each of which has 2 states at a single given point :- alive or dead.
 Beside this there are only 3 rules :
-1. Birth Rule: An empty, or “dead”, cell with precisely 3 “live” neighbors (full cells) becomes live
+1. Birth Rule: An empty, or “dead”, cell with precisely 3 “live” neighbors (full cells) becomes live.
-2. Death Rule: A live cell with 0 or 1 neighbors dies of isolation, a live cell with 4 or more neighbors dies of overcrowding
+2. Death Rule: A live cell with 0 or 1 neighbors dies of isolation, a live cell with 4 or more neighbors dies of overcrowding.
 3. Survival Rule:  A live cell with 2 or 3 neighbors remains alive.

 •	With each iteration, some cells live, some die and “life-forms” evolve, one  generation to the next.